-I had eye surgery that October, and needed to be exempt from gym before and for months after my eye surgery.
+I had eye surgery that October, and needed to be exempt from gym before and after my eye surgery.
 Because of this, it wasn’t practical for me to take gym during my sixth grade year.
 Originally, the principal suggested that I take the health course with my class, and when they were in the gym, I could come to the main office of the school and file papers.
 My parents thought this was a terrible idea, especially because I have a print disability and can’t see to file.
 Eventually, the school agreed to let me have a modified schedule, as long as I was willing to complete a county-mandated unit in the health class about gangs.
 I’m not sure of the statistics on how many people with visual impairments join gangs every year, but I was happy to be getting out of gym.

 Over the summer, my school installed what they called a fitness lab, which had exercise equipment.
-Students would spend three class periods there, three class periods in the gym, and three class periods in health.
+For seventh grade gym, students would spend three class periods in the fitness lab, three class periods in the gym, and three class periods in health.
 While I would often sit out in gym, I was able to participate in the other sections very easily.
 Something that helped tremendously was that our class was extremely small, with only about fifteen students (normal classes had thirty), and I also had a bunch of my friends in class with me.

 Ninth grade- Online PE

 An adjacent school district had a virtual physical education class that they offered in the summer months.
-Students would learn about the history of sports, health, and keep a fitness log.
-We had to fight for permission for me to take this class.
-Permission was ultimately granted, and now students from my school district with and without disabilities can take this course.
-This was also my first of what would be many virtual classes- read more about my experiences taking online classes in high school here.
+In the class, students would learn about the history of sports, health, and keep a fitness log.
+We had to fight for permission for me to take this class, which was eventually granted, and now students from my school district with and without disabilities can take this course.
+This was also my first of what would be many virtual classes over the years.